How to Extract AU BAS Data for

 The Anatomy of a BAS: What Those G-Labels Actually Demand

-GST section (Option 1 — calculate and report quarterly):
+GST section (Option 1 — calculation sheet method):

 | Label | What It Means | Where the Number Comes From |